 An awakened home is one that supports the health and wellness of those living inside.
-Indoor mold growth can have negative impacts on our bodies, making it an unwelcomed addition to our spaces.
+Indoor mold growth can have negative impacts on our bodies, making it an unwelcome addition to our spaces.

 As mold grows, it releases microscopic spores into the surrounding environment.
 Some species of mold also create microscopic toxins called mycotoxins, which are toxic to the human body.
 The longer the mold is growing indoors, the more particles it releases, lowering the indoor air quality.
 For those who are sensitive to this exposure, it can trigger a long list of potential symptoms.

-This negates the positive benefits of our beloved houseplants, which is why it’s important to actively take steps to avoid this phenomenon from occurring.
+This negates the positive benefits of our beloved houseplants.
+That’s why it’s important to actively take steps to prevent mold growth on houseplants.

 There are several little maintenance tricks that plant owners can follow to help keep their potted friends safe and free from mold growth.